What is Case Management?

 Three work patterns have emerged as being extremely applicable to a case management approach.
 These include, but are not limited to:

-- Investigative Case Management (e.g., anti-money laundering, fraud, underwriting, claims management, legal matter management, storm water management, public defender case management)
+- Investigative Case Management (e.g., anti-money laundering, fraud, underwriting, claims management, legal matter management, law firm solutions, storm water management, public defender case management)

 - Service Request Management (e.g., customer onboarding, contract requests, employee onboarding, probationer management, vendor onboarding, provider onboarding)